CodeMaster7000/Janmashtami/README.md

 # Krishna Janmashtami

-An HTML and CSS animation to celebrate Krishna Janmashtami
+An HTML and CSS animation to celebrate Sri Krishna Janmashtami 2025.